DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Scalability.md

 1. Add cache layer before MySQL
 2. Add read write separation in MySQL layer (by DB middleware)

+### Single table data volume too large for any single disk, high concurrent requests
+* Partition (by MySQL built-in function)

 ### Lots of applications, Total data volume too large for any single machine, high concurrent requests
 * Could not use multi-master because large number of data volume to fix in a single machine.
 * Sharding to rescue (by DB middleware)

-### Single table data volume too large for any single machine, high concurrent requests
-* Partition / Sharding to rescue (by DB middleware)

 ## High availability
 * https://coding.imooc.com/lesson/49.html#mid=494